beecars/mveUNet/README.md

 # Multi-View Ensemble Multiclass UNet
 Convnets are widely used for medical image segmentation tasks, and UNet has proven to be an effective model when paired with data augmentation on smaller training datasets.
 The current best-in-class convnets for semantic segmentation of volume data use computationally expensive 3D convolutional layers.
 The acceleration hardware used for the convnet training and inference in this thesis is a Nvidia GTX 1070, which only has 8GB of VRAM available for parallel computation.
 This puts the 3D semantic segmentation convnets just out of reach.
 Instead, I use a multi-view ensemble of 2D UNets to increase the accuracy of the segmentation.
 In this ensemble method, the results of three different 2D UNets are combined to form a single prediction volume.
 Each of the three UNets has been trained on scans from a different “view” – in this case the views are the sagittal, axial, and coronal anatomical planes.
 The system can also segment the pelvis and sternum.

+## U-Net Model
+The U-Net model used in this repository (in the `"/mveUNet/unet2D/unet/"` folder) is based off of this work: [Pytorch-UNet](https://github.com/milesial/Pytorch-UNet).
+It is the same architecture as the original [U-Net](https://arxiv.org/abs/1505.04597) but with added batch normalization layers.

 ## Dataset
 ---
 For this repository to function, it is required to accompany it with a very specfic patient dataset.

 The "rules" for this dataset are as follows: